Join us for our next Monthly Service

 We hope you will join us.

-Join us for our next Service on 21 August.
+Join us for our next Service on 16 April at 11am.

-We meet monthly at 11.00am in the Kathleen Syme Library and Community Centre in Carlton, meeting room 3.
+We meet monthly in the Kathleen Syme Library and Community Centre in Carlton, meeting room 3.
 We also broadcast our service on zoom.

 Kathleen Syme Library and Community Centre